clintcparker/clintcparker.github.com/_drafts/software-leadership-fostering-the-team.md

 The feedback loop needs to continue regardless of the feedback.

-We all go to many post-mortems when something our team worked on broke.
+We all go to many postmortems when something our team worked on broke.
 We rarely go to a meeting to explain why or how something our team worked on was produced so well.
 As engineering leaders, we need to be asking a lot more questions of the successful teams than the unsuccessful ones.
 We should maximize our success instead of minimizing our failure.

 ## Conclusion
 It's amusing how little software leadership has to do with the actual software.
 I will have some more technical leadership topics in the future, but most will be like this.
 I hope some of this will help you with your teams.
 As always feel free to send any comments to me on Twitter at *[@clintcparker](https://twitter.com/clintcparker)*.